 Event Ingestion

-How Syntropic137 receives GitHub events through webhooks and polling.
+How Syntropic137 receives GitHub events through webhooks, Events API polling, and Checks API polling.

-Syntropic137 uses a hybrid approach to receive GitHub events: webhooks for real-time delivery, and Events API polling as a zero-config fallback.
-Both sources feed into a unified pipeline with content-based deduplication — the same event is never processed twice, regardless of how it arrives.
+Syntropic137 uses a hybrid approach to receive GitHub events from three sources: webhooks for real-time delivery, Events API polling for zero-config event ingestion, and Checks API polling for CI failure detection (self-healing).
+All three feed into a unified pipeline with content-based deduplication: the same event is never processed twice, regardless of how it arrives.

 How It Works

-- Both sources normalize their payloads into a common
+GET /repos/{owner}/{repo}/commits/{sha}/check-runsto detect CI failures, enabling self-healing without webhooks (~30-90s latency) - All three sources normalize their payloads into a common

 - New events are routed to trigger evaluation, which fires matching workflows